MAKEroanoke/makeroanoke.org/site/makerspace.md

 ### Fiber Arts

 MAKE Roanoke’s Fiber Arts Studio features several sewing machines, a light-industrial Sailrite machine, a serger, patcher machine, Cricut Maker, and more.
 It has large cutting mats for cutting out projects and knitting needles and crochet hooks in various sizes.
-Find out more specific information on our Fiber Arts Studio on our [Wiki](https://wiki.makeroanoke.org/doku.php?id=fiber_arts).
+Find out more specific information on our Fiber Arts Studio on its [Wiki](https://wiki.makeroanoke.org/doku.php?id=fiber_arts).

 ### 3D Printing